MicrosoftDocs/WSL/WSL/troubleshooting.md

 Interoperability command differences:

 - `bash.exe` has been replaced with `wsl.exe`.
-Linux commands can be run from the Windows Command Prompt or from PowerShell, but for early Windows versions, you man need to use the `bash` command.
+Linux commands can be run from the Windows Command Prompt or from PowerShell, but for early Windows versions, you may need to use the `bash` command.
 For example: `C:\temp> bash -c "ls -la"`.
 The WSL commands passed into `bash -c` are forwarded to the WSL process without modification.
 File paths must be specified in the WSL format and care must be taken to escape relevant characters.
 For example: `C:\temp> bash -c "ls -la /proc/cpuinfo"` or `C:\temp> bash -c "ls -la \"/mnt/c/Program Files\""`.
 - To see what commands are available for a particular distribution, run `[distro.exe] /?`.
 For example, with Ubuntu: `C:\> ubuntu.exe /?`.
 - Windows path is included in the WSL `$PATH`.
 - When calling a Windows tool from a WSL distribution in an earlier version of Windows 10, you will need to specify the directory path.
 For example, to call the Windows Notepad app from your WSL command line, enter: `/mnt/c/Windows/System32/notepad.exe`